GRIFFITH YOUNG

 Long-Term Marriages

 A long-term marriage has lasted at least 10 years.
 In these cases, the court does not include a termination date in the support order, so it can potentially last for life.
-However, the spouse who is paying support can seek a modification or even termination in the future if circumstances warrant.
+However, the party that is paying support can seek a modification or even termination in the future if circumstances warrant.
+A qualified lawyer can help you set realistic expectations about how long spousal support is likely to last based on your specific situation.

 Spousal Support and Prenuptial Agreements

-Many prenuptial agreements address each spouse’s obligations and rights regarding spousal support in the event of divorce.
-For example, the spouse with fewer assets could have waived any ability to request alimony in the prenuptial agreement, or else they agreed to a set amount.
-When separation and divorce become a reality, this spouse now wants to get out of the agreement.
+Many prenuptial agreements address each party’s obligations and rights regarding spousal support in the event of divorce.
+For example, one party could have waived any ability to request alimony in the prenuptial agreement, or else they agreed to a set amount.
+When legal separation or divorce becomes a reality, this party now wants to get out of the agreement.

 What Factors Do Judges Consider?

 San Diego judges base alimony calculations on various factors.
-There is no easy formula to use (like there is with child support).
-Instead, judges are guided by the needs of one spouse for support and the ability of the other to pay.
+There is no easy formula to use the way there is with child support.
+Instead, judges are guided by the needs of one party for support and the ability of the other to pay.
+The best interests of any children involved, as well as the impact on each party’s ability to meet their financial obligations, are also part of the picture in family law matters.

 Section 4320 of the California Family Code lists certain factors for a judge to consider:

 When considering these factors, judges use their best judgment.
-Because this test is somewhat flexible, your choice of lawyer matters considerably.
+Because this test is somewhat flexible, your choice of family lawyer matters considerably.
+Our alimony attorneys in Oceanside, CA, bring extensive knowledge of California law and court procedures to every spousal support case we handle.
 Backed by decades of combined family law experience, Griffith Young’s Certified Family Law Specialists can gather evidence and make a convincing argument to the judge on your behalf.

 How to Modify or Terminate Support

-Similarly, you can argue your ex is now self-supporting after obtaining education and/or work experience.
-Alimony is not a lifetime “gift” to your ex, even after a marriage of long duration.
+Similarly, you can argue that your ex is now self-supporting after obtaining education or work experience.
+Alimony is not a lifetime gift to your ex, even after a marriage of long duration.
 Once the justification for alimony disappears, you can ask a judge to modify the award.
+An Oceanside spousal support lawyer can help you build the legal strategy needed to convince a court that modification is warranted, given your financial circumstances.

 Oceanside Spousal Support FAQs